 Driveway gate planning permission in Hertfordshire.

-This page summarises general planning law and local practice.
-It does not replace formal pre-application advice from your council.
-Always check the council planning portal for your specific address before committing to a design or signing a contract.
+Everything here summarises general planning law and typical local practice.
+It is not formal pre-application advice from your council.
+For any project with cost at stake, verify with the council planning portal for your specific address before committing to a design or signing a contract.

 Gates fronting a highway used by vehicles must not exceed 1 metre in height without planning permission.